chandra1234456/Dokka-Documentation/README.md

   Generates output compatible with **Jekyll static site generators**.
   ✅ Perfect if you want to publish docs via **GitHub Pages** or another Jekyll-based site.

-## Main Output Formats

 # 📚 Dokka Output Formats

-# 1. dokkaHtml
+## 1. dokkaHtml
-#    → Rich, navigable HTML website with search & navigation.
+    → Rich, navigable HTML website with search & navigation.
-#    ✅ Best for hosting on a web server or opening locally in a browser.
+    ✅ Best for hosting on a web server or opening locally in a browser.

-# 2. dokkaMarkdown
+## 2. dokkaMarkdown
-#    → Generates .md files for each package/class.
+    → Generates .md files for each package/class.
-#    ✅ Best for GitHub, GitLab, Bitbucket, or wikis.
+    ✅ Best for GitHub, GitLab, Bitbucket, or wikis.
-#    💡 You can later convert Markdown → PDF (Pandoc, Typora, or plugin).
+   💡 You can later convert Markdown → PDF (Pandoc, Typora, or plugin).

-# 3. dokkaJavadoc
+## 3. dokkaJavadoc
-#    → Javadoc-style HTML output.
+    → Javadoc-style HTML output.
-#    ✅ Useful if your project mixes Java/Kotlin or needs Javadoc-like docs.
+    ✅ Useful if your project mixes Java/Kotlin or needs Javadoc-like docs.

-# 4. dokkaGfm (GitHub Flavored Markdown)
+## 4. dokkaGfm (GitHub Flavored Markdown)
-#    → Markdown output tuned for GitHub rendering.
+    → Markdown output tuned for GitHub rendering.
-#    ✅ Looks better in GitHub repos.
+    ✅ Looks better in GitHub repos.

-# 5. dokkaJekyll
+## 5. dokkaJekyll
-#    → Outputs docs in Jekyll format.
+   → Outputs docs in Jekyll format.
-#    ✅ Great if you want to integrate into static site generators.
+  ✅ Great if you want to integrate into static site generators.

 ## 6. 📚 Usage Examples